ryrebs/dev-overload-starterpack/golang-starter/README.md

 2. Setup paths:

-    GOROOT - path to go folder
+    GOROOT - path to go folder # Outdated setup, no need to set up

     GOPATH - path where your go packages will be downloaded